TojiCodes/quiz/README.md

 # quiz

-- Used JS / CSS / HTML to create Quiz on Website.
+- Used JS / CSS / HTML to create fully functioning Quiz.